 “O Hari, the top of this column has been seen by me.
 This Ketaki flower is my witness.”
 The Ketaki flower repeated the falsehood endorsing the words of Brahma in his presence.
 Hari, taking it to be true, made obeisance to Brahma.
 He worshipped Brahma with all the sixteen means of service and homage.
-The Lord Shiva taking up a visible form in order to chastise Brahma who practised trickery, came out of the column of fire.
+Lord Shiva taking up a visible form in order to chastise Brahma who practiced trickery, came out of the column of fire.
 On seeing the lord, Vishnu stood up and with his hands shaking with fear caught hold of the lord’s feet.

 It is out of ignorance and delusion about you whose body is without a beginning or an end that we indulged in this quest prompted by our own desire.
 Hence O, Sympathetic Being, forgive us for our fault.
 In fact, it is but another form of your divine sport.